omidarmat/webDevNotes/react/react.md

 CSS modules are similar to regular CSS files with the difference that we write one CSS file for each component.
 This also better reflects React's separation of concerns.

 Let's first learn all the fundamentals of CSS modules that you need.
-CSS moduels already comes with `create-react-app` and Vite.
+CSS modules already comes with `create-react-app` and Vite.
 So you don't need to install any additional package.
 We should create one CSS file per component.

 For instance, for a component file called `PageNav.jsx` we need to create a `PageNav.module.css` file in the `components` folder of our project.